 Having little spare parts from the 2000s era, I went online and sourced parts over a period of time.
 Not a lot of money was wanting to be spent; it was still unknown if the motherboards even worked.

 Intel D945GTP Motherboard (Free) – As mentioned it’s an older Socket 775 motherboard in the micro ATX form factor.
 Supporting up to 4 GB DDR2 667 MHz RAM, 4 SATA drives, and Intel GMA950 for onboard graphics, there’s nothing particularly interesting with it.
 At least there was a PCI Express 16x slot.

 Intel Pentium D 925 CPU $5.70 AUD – Bottom of the barrel stuff.
-Considered too old for modern computing, yet too new for vintage computing, these get left behind.
+Considered too old for modern computing, yet too new for retro computing, these get left behind.
 This chip rated at 3 GHz with 4 MB L2 cache was the dual-core variant of the Pentium 4 ‘Prescott’ series.
 Like the Pentium 4, these also gained the reputation of running rather hot.

 4 GB Kingston DDR2 800 MHz $14 AUD